secinthenet/crypto-guide/README.md

 Signing transactions requires moving data between the offline signing wallets and an online read-only wallet.
-Using USB for such a task is risky, as the USB stack is complex and it has been exploited in the past to infect computers with malware ([Stuxnet](https://www.wikiwand.com/en/Stuxnet), [BadUSB](https://hackaday.com/tag/badusb/), etc.).
+Using USB for such a task is risky, as the USB stack is complex and has been exploited in the past to infect computers with malware ([Stuxnet](https://www.wikiwand.com/en/Stuxnet), [BadUSB](https://hackaday.com/tag/badusb/), etc.).
 There are two alternative mechanisms for communication that avoid the complexity of USB and other